Your Pain is Real: Understanding the Connection Between Mental and Physical Health

 Why Do We Dismiss Mental Health's Role in Physical Symptoms?

 It’s understandable to want quick answers when you're in pain.
-When you're struggling, you just want relief — and fast.
 It can feel discouraging when the solution isn't as simple as a single pill or procedure.
 But when emotional health is involved, healing often requires a deeper look at patterns and stressors in your life, and sometimes even past or current traumas.

 Here are some common reasons people dismiss the link between mental health and physical symptoms: